BWLi420/BWExtensionKit/README.md

 ## License

-BWSelfKit is available under the MIT license.
+BWExtensionKit is available under the MIT license.
 See the LICENSE file for more info.